 - 22. The Conduct Committee, having considered any appeal, and having agreed any appropriate sanction, reports its conclusions to the House.
 For the most serious sanctions, the final decision rests with the House. - 23.
-In investigating and adjudicating allegations of non-compliance with this Code, the Commissioner and the Conduct Committee shall act in accordance with the principles of natural justice and fairness. - 24.
+In investigating and adjudicating allegations of non-compliance with this Code, the Commissioner and the Conduct Committee shall: - (a) recognise as a primary consideration the constitutional principle of freedom of speech in parliamentary proceedings, including but not limited to the need for members to be able to express their views fully and frankly in parliamentary proceedings; - (b) act in accordance with the principles of natural justice and fairness. - 24.
 Members shall co-operate, at all stages, with any investigation into their conduct, or that of any member of staff they sponsor, by or under the authority of the House. - 25.
 No member shall lobby a member of the Conduct Committee in a manner calculated or intended to influence their consideration of a complaint of a breach of this Code.